What We Do

 Throughout the year and often in cooperation with other organizations, NENA offers classes or trainings on topics such as nutrition and managing finances.

-In cooperation with York City Campus of Stillmeadow Nazarene, NENA is the managing entity for a community garden installed in 2010 at the intersection of Walnut and Broad Streets.
-Residents interested in cultivating a plot can reserve a plot by calling 717-845-5641, or fill out our contact form.
-Unreserved plots are cultivated to grow produce that is distributed through the church or the food pantry.
+NENA is the managing entity for a community garden located behind Chrystal’s Place.
+Residents interested in cultivating a plot can reserve one by calling 717-845-5641, or fill out our contact form.
+Unreserved plots are cultivated to grow produce that is distributed through the food pantry.

 The Northeast Neighborhood Association sponsors or participates with several community events each year, including an Easter Egg Hunt, National Night Out, an annual Block Party and a Breast Cancer Awareness Night.
 These events provide neighbors with opportunities to meet each other, enjoy food and entertainment, and speak with representatives from community groups.